f-finance/arbuinos/docs/components/architecure.md

 # Architecture

-**arbuinoz** contains from the several components that can be extended and modified to use for your own purposes
+**arbuinos** contains from the several components that can be extended and modified to use for your own purposes

 * [Indexer](./indexer.md)
 * [Calculations](./calculations.md)